lichengunc/MAttNet/README.md

 MAttNet is released under the MIT License (refer to the LICENSE file for details).

-## Authorship

-This project is maintained by [Licheng Yu](http://cs.unc.edu/~licheng/).

 ## A few notes

 I'd like to share several thoughts after working on Referring Expressions for 3 years (since 2015):

-* **Model improvement**: I'm satisfied with this model architecture but still feel the context information is not fully exploited.
+* **Model Improvement**: I'm satisfied with this model architecture but still feel the context information is not fully exploited.
 We tried the context of visual comparison in our [ECCV2016](https://arxiv.org/pdf/1608.00272.pdf).
 It worked well but relied too much on the detector.
 That's why I removed the appearance difference in this paper.
 (Location comparison still remains as it's too important.)
 I'm looking forward to seeing more robust and interesting context proposed in the future.
 Another direction is the end-to-end multi-task training.
 Current model loses some concepts after going through Mask R-CNN.
 For example, Mask R-CNN can perfectly detect (big) ``sports ball`` in an image but MAttNet can no longer recognize it.
 The reason is we are training the two models seperately and our RefCOCO dataset do not have ball-related expressions.

-* **Borrowing external concepts**: Current datasets (RefCOCO, RefCOCO+, RefCOCOg) have bias toward ``person`` category.
+* **Borrowing External Concepts**: Current datasets (RefCOCO, RefCOCO+, RefCOCOg) have bias toward ``person`` category.
 Around half of the expressions are related to person.
 However, in real life people may also be interested in referring other common objects (cup, bottle, book) or even stuff (sky, tree or building).
 As RefCOCO already provides common referring expression structure, the (only) piece left is getting the universal objects/stuff concepts, which could be borrowed from external datasets/tasks.

 * **Referring Expression Generation (REG)**: Surprisingly few paper works on referring expression generation task so far!
 Dialogue is important.
 Referring to things is always the first step for computer-to-human interaction.
 (I don't think people would love to use a passive computer or robot which cannot talk.)